lud/nvir/guides/file-loading/loading-files.md

 dotenv files to load.

-The sources can be different types of values like lists, nested tuples, _etc._, but all of them must finally contain a file path..
+The sources can be different types of values like lists, nested tuples, _etc._, but all of them must finally contain a file path.

 Nvir accepts relative paths or absolute paths.
 Relative paths are relative to `File.cwd!()`, which is the directory containing `mix.exs`.